trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

 ### React Native

-1. Initialize your React Native project in its own folder, separate from your Truffle project `truffle-temp`:
+1. Initialize your React Native project in its own folder, as a sibling folder of your Truffle project `truffle-temp`:

     ```shell
     react-native init DrizzleReactNativeTutorial